beyretb/AnimalAI-Olympics/README.md

     Or you can install it from the source, head to `animalai/` folder and run `pip install -e .`

 - We also provide a package that can be used as a starting point for training, and which is required to run most of the example scripts found in the `examples/` folder.
+At the moment **we only support Linux and Max** for the training examples.
+It contains an extension of
-It contains an extension of [ml-agents' training environment](https://github.com/Unity-Technologies/ml-agents/tree/master/ml-agents) that relies on [OpenAI's PPO](https://openai.com/blog/openai-baselines-ppo/), as well as [Google's dopamine](https://github.com/google/dopamine) which implements
+[ml-agents' training environment](https://github.com/Unity-Technologies/ml-agents/tree/master/ml-agents) that relies on [OpenAI's PPO](https://openai.com/blog/openai-baselines-ppo/), as well as [Google's dopamine](https://github.com/google/dopamine) which implements